Life lessons from unexpected sources play a large role in our growth and development.

 I have always loved this quote, as it highlights the concept that even the most short-lived encounters or relationships have something to teach us and something for us to learn from.

-Even situations that seem wholly negative, and that upset us, actually have a lesson in them, if we allow ourselves to step back and think about what that might be.
-Many times these lessons come from unexpected sources, or sources we were not aware of at the time.
+Even situations that seem wholly negative and upset us actually have a lesson in them if we allow ourselves to step back and think about what that might be.

-If we are willing to stop and think about the reason something happened, why we were hurt by someone, or why something someone did in passing made us feel uneasy, we can often find that message buried underneath.
+If we stop and think about why something happened, why someone hurt us, or why something someone did in passing made us feel uneasy, we can often find that message buried underneath.

 Life Lessons from Unexpected Sources

 1. Remember the person you dated who treated you terribly and made you feel bad about yourself?

 While it may sound like there is nothing about that situation to learn from, there is actually a great deal.

 You can learn to count on your own view of yourself over anyone else.

 You can also use this as an opportunity to further define what you will and will not tolerate in a relationship, what you are worth, and what you are looking for in the future.